The rotor-routing torsor and the Bernardi torsor disagree for every non-planar ribbon graph

-In Figure~\ref{fig1}, let $T$ be the tree $\{ca,cf,ab,bd\}$.
-If one puts the sink at $d$ and the chip at $c$, then in one step the chip will reach the sink $d$ and hence get the tree $T'=((c)-(d))_d(T)=\{cd,cf,ab,bd\}$.
+In Figure~\ref{fig1}, let $T$ be the spanning tree $\{ca,cf,ab,bd\}$.
+If one puts the sink at $d$ and the chip at $c$, then in one step the chip will reach the sink $d$ and hence get the spanning tree $T'=((c)-(d))_d(T)=\{cd,cf,ab,bd\}$.
 See also Figure~\ref{fig9-1} for a more complicated example.

-For the \emph{Bernardi torsor}, we need to recall the meaning of the notation $\beta_{(v,e)}(T)$, where $T$ is a tree, $v$ is a vertex, $e$ is an edge incident to $v$, and $\beta_{(v,e)}$ is the \emph{Bernardi bijection} from $S(G)$ to the set of break divisors $B(G)$, where the break divisors are certain divisors of degree $g$ and $g=\#E(G)-\#V(G)+1$ is the nullity\footnote{In \cite{BW}, $g$ is called the combinatorial genus of $G$.} of $G$.
+For the \emph{Bernardi torsor}, we need to recall the meaning of the notation $\beta_{(v,e)}(T)$, where $T$ is a spanning tree, $v$ is a vertex, $e$ is an edge incident to $v$, and $\beta_{(v,e)}$ is the \emph{Bernardi bijection} from $S(G)$ to the set of \emph{break divisors} $B(G)$.
+The break divisors are certain divisors of degree $g$ and have the property (cf. \cite[Theorem 4.21]{AKBS}) that each linear equivalence class of $\text{Div}^g(G)$ contains exactly one break divisor, where $g=\#E(G)-\#V(G)+1$ is the nullity\footnote{In \cite{BW}, $g$ is called the combinatorial genus of $G$.} of $G$.
 The map $\beta_{(v,e)}$ is induced by the \emph{Bernardi process}.
 Informally the Bernardi process uses a tour on the surface where the ribbon graph $G$ is embedded.
-The tour begins with $(v,e)$, goes along the edges in the tree $T$, and cuts through the edges not in $T$.
+The tour begins with $(v,e)$, goes along the edges in the spanning tree $T$, and cuts through the edges not in $T$.
 Note that in the process each edge not in $T$ is cut twice.
 Each time we first cut an edge we put a chip at the corresponding endpoint.
 When the process is over, we put totally $g$ chips and hence get a divisor of degree $g$, denoted by $\beta_{(v,e)}(T)$.
 It is proved implicitly in \cite{Bernardi} that $\beta_{(v,e)}$ is a bijection.
 The paper \cite{BW} gives another proof, uses $\beta_{(v,e)}$ to define the Bernardi torsor $b_v$, and proves that $b_v$ does not depend on the choice of $e$ for any fixed vertex $v$.
 In brief, the action $b_v$ of $\text{Pic}^0(G)$ on $S(G)$ is defined by $[D]\cdot T=T'\Leftrightarrow \beta_{(v,e)}(T)+D\sim\beta_{(v,e)}(T')$, where $D\in \text{Div}^0(G)$.

 In Figure~\ref{fig1}, the red tour shows how the Bernardi process goes and we get $\beta_{(d,dc)}(T)=(d)+(b)$ and $\beta_{(d,dc)}(T')=(f)+(c)$.
 So for $D=(c)-(d)+(f)-(b)$ one gets $[D]\cdot T=T'$.
 See also Figure~\ref{fig9-2} for a more complicated example.